May 06

 Does talent have a normal distribution, or more of a power law distribution?
 Is it different across different disciplines or skillsets?
 How should the education and talent development system be tailored to fit whatever distribution is the case?

-Sacrifice (or its lack thereof) in modern society
+Sacrifice in modern society

 •